ash-project/ash_mysql/documentation/topics/development/migrations-and-tasks.md

 - Run `mix ash.codegen --name add_a_combobulator` to generate migrations and resource snapshots
 - Run `mix ash.migrate` to run those migrations

-For more information on generating migrations, run `mix help ash_sqlite.generate_migrations` (the underlying task that is called by `mix ash.migrate`)
+For more information on generating migrations, run `mix help ash_mysql.generate_migrations` (the underlying task that is called by `mix ash.migrate`)

 ### Regenerating Migratio### Regenerating Migrations